basia1111/basia1111/README.md

 🚀 Aspiring Full-Stack Developer | Passionate about Coding | Learning and Growing 🌱🌱

-🌍 Exploring the world of web development with a focus on JavaScript, PHP, Laravel, and possibly Python.
+🌍 Exploring the world of web development with a focus on JavaScript and possibly Python and PHP.

 💡 Constantly curious, always eager to expand my skills, and excited to contribute to open-source projects.